So since 2016, this site is no longer updated, but I’ve kept it live as a reference.

 Stealing from Marcus Lemonis, business boils down to three key things:

 Not only do I write about culture’s impact on business as a critic, I’m in the arena, making mistakes as I go.
-After leaving office life and a year of freelancing, I co-founded a boutique web marketing agency, co-creating its culture and brand – buckling in as satisfaction and revenue went up.
+After leaving office life and a year of freelancing, I co-founded a boutique web marketing agency, co-creating its culture and brand—buckling in as satisfaction and revenue went up.
 But then satisfaction and revenue went down.
 So did team morale.
-On reflection I made some rookie business decisions in all three areas.. and decided to leave the agency (4 offices and almost 5 years later).
+On reflection, I made some rookie business decisions in all three areas.. and so I left the agency (4 offices and almost 5 years later).

-The upside of the business roller coaster is you get better if you allow yourself to become painfully self aware.
+The upside of the entreprenurial roller coaster is you get better if you allow yourself to become painfully self aware.

 Conveniently, my consulting career allows me to observe and experience many different types of workplaces.
-From environments crippled with bureaucracy.. to places with flatter management and raw transparency.
-From the warts, to the teams that thrive, to witnessing cringe-worthy leadership, to interviewing leaders (overused word but it fits) who pulled off creating enviable workplaces – it’s all so useful to me.
-And so I keep adding to this site.
+From the warts, to the teams that thrive, to witnessing cringe-worthy leadership, to interviewing leaders (overused word but it fits) who pulled off creating enviable workplaces—it’s all so useful to me.

 Modern work-life allows you to make it what you want, impossible even 10 years ago.
 So for me, my ideal enviable workplace means flexibility, in a results-only work environment.
 To work from the office.. or cafe.. or from home under the oak tree at the back of the yard as my cat tries to eat the grass.. and sometimes from different continents—judged on output, not on process.

 But my ideal workplace is hardly what this site is about.
 This is about diversity of culture and what you can apply to your own workplace to unsuckify it and, perhaps, turn up the enviable to 11.